ruixiao24/ruixiao24.github.io/_pages/about.md

 I obtained my Ph.D in Computer Science at Zhejiang University in 2025, advised by [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
 I also worked closely with [Prof. Jun Han](http://www.junhan.org/) from KAIST.
 I received my B.S. in Physics with honors at Zhejiang University in 2020.

 <span style="color:red; text-decoration: underline;"><strong><em>To prospective students:</em></strong></span>
-I am hiring new graduate students and undergraduate research assistants.
+I am hiring new graduate students (M.S/Ph.D. students) and undergraduate research assistants.
 I am looking for motivated and passionate students to work on exciting research projects!
 Please contact me if you are interested.
-如果你想参与世界一流的科研工作（本科/硕士），欢迎加入我们！
+如果你想参与世界一流的科研工作（本科/硕士/博士），欢迎加入我们！

 # News
 - 07/2025.
 Our paper on GPU electromagnetic side-channel is accepted at **[NDSS 2026](https://www.ndss-symposium.org/ndss2026/)**.